manuelmarcano22/config-files/README.md

 Version: **Awesome 3.5.6** Awesome Homepage: http://awesome.naquadah.org

 Personal Configuration files for the Awesome Window Manager.
 Nothing really special but just in case I might need it again.

+#VIM - Vi IMproved 7.4
+Includes some binding to easy comment and uncomment in Python, LaTeX and Javascript, to save and save as sudo.

+#xterm